My PRK Experience

 Week 7: Things are continuing to progress even if really slow.
 My vision right when I wake up is blurry, but I put in some drops and it gets much better.
 So clearly, there’s still some dry eye going on.
-The morning until about 2pm has good vision out of right eye, and left eye is still a bit blurry.
+The morning until about 2 pm has good vision out of the right eye, and left eye is still a bit blurry.
 My eyes start to get tired at about 330pm.
-I can almost see ghosting move around, its more blurry.
+I can almost see ghosting move around, it's more blurry.
 Night vision is hard still.
 But feeling better.

 Week 8: This has been the best week so far.
 When I’m outside vision is very good.
-Left eye still has some ghosting which causes blurriness.
-Right eye still does as well, but overall, I’m seeing improvements which feel like daily.
+The left eye still has some ghosting which causes blurriness.
+The right eye still does as well, but overall, I’m seeing improvements that feel like daily.
 In fact, This is the first week I’ve felt that I’m in good shape and just waiting for some healing.

-I forgot to note, that at my 6 week check up, doctor said “I generally tell people that you need 1 month or each amount of correction.
+I forgot to note, that at my 6-week check-up, the doctor said “I generally tell people that you need 1 month or each amount of correction.
 Since I had -3.75 and -3.25, that would be between 3 and 4 months.”

 NOTE: If you are reading this, trying to help your mind cause you had PRK and are freaking out.
 Let me say this is the first week I’ve been feeling things are going to be great.
 This is two months after the surgery.
 In fact, up until week 7, I had severe ghosting in my left eye, while my right eye never had ghosting.
 Each day gets a little better and better.
 My left eye still has ghosting but it is slowly improving.